 Teachers have long recognized the value of helping students develop their cognitive abilities, but just like any other task, it does not only involve the use of our brain.

 Joseph who is a bright student excels too much in academics.
-He can easily get 100% to every examination but he is having a hard time to cope with group activities.
+He can quickly get 100% to every examination, but he has a hard time to cope with group activities.
 Joseph lacks social skills.
-When teachers focus too much on mastery of the subject matter, the less students become involve as individuals.
+When teachers focus too much on mastery of the subject matter, the fewer students become involved as individuals.
 Make sure that you strike a balance in the learning you set for your students.
 In which way/s each student learns best?
 Am I developing my students as responsible and thinking individuals or am I just merely creating future professionals?

 Too much attention to the teacher

-When we create lessons, do we design the learning for our students?
+When we create lessons, do we design learning for our students?

 Carmina who was an eager student lost her motivation because she couldn’t find the value of education as applicable to her.
 Carmina became disengaged.
 When teachers design lessons that center around them, students will become disengaged and demotivated.
 Students need to realize the purpose of their education.
 They have to see it as a valuable means in which they can use in practical situations.
 As a teacher, what are the things that you consider in planning for a lesson?